Nervosys/Botnix/CONTRIBUTING.md

    To avoid having to download and build potentially many derivations, at the expense of using a potentially outdated version, you can base the branch off a specific [Git commit](https://www.git-scm.com/docs/gitglossary#def_commit) instead:
    - The commit of the latest `nixpkgs-unstable` channel, available [here](https://channels.nixos.org/nixpkgs-unstable/git-revision).
    - The commit of a local Nixpkgs downloaded using [nix-channel](https://nixos.org/manual/nix/stable/command-ref/nix-channel), available using `nix-instantiate --eval --expr '(import <nixpkgs/lib>).trivial.revisionWithDefault null'`
-   - If you're using NixOS, the commit of your NixOS installation, available with `nixos-version --revision`.
+   - If you're using Botnix, the commit of your Botnix installation, available with `nixos-version --revision`.

    Once you have an appropriate commit you can use it instead of `upstream/master` in the above command:
    ```bash